Thank you for your interest in our puppies!

 Our males and females are neutered/spayed prior to their adoption.

-Puppies are matched to application requests by our trainer who visits the pups at 7/8 weeks of age.
-Although gender and personal preferences are taken into consideration, the personality tests done by my trainer determines placement.
-You will be notified if your request is not a match from this particular litter and given the choice to wait for the next one if you desire.
+Puppies are matched to application requests by our trainer who visits the pups at 7 weeks of age.
+Although gender and personal preferences are taken into consideration, the evaluation tests done by my trainer determines placement.
+You will be notified if your request is not a match from this particular litter and given the choice to wait for the next one, if you desire.
+If you do not wish to wait, we will refund you 100%.
 Our experience has proven that many new owners fall in love with a 'look' rather than a 'match' and pick out a pup that is not suited to them - hence the intervention of a canine professional.

 Our Puppy Application Form allows us to get to know you (and your family).
 It is designed with a lot of questions and an area for you to write to us about your family, your type of lifestyle and how you hope your life will be enriched owning a Labradoodle.
 It also helps us determine if you are ready to spend the time, energy, training and costs associated with raising a puppy to become a well-adjusted member of your family.